RonChits/Default-Probability/README.md

   - F1_Score.
   - Precission.
   - Accuracy(though not a basis to perfomance).
+## Assumptions.
+1. **Data Quality**:
+- Data is accurate, complete, and consistent without significant errors or missing values.
+- Data is representative of the target population.
+- Features are relevant to the prediction of loan default.
+2. **Stationarity**:
+- The underlying patterns and relationships in the data remain relatively stable over time.
+3. **Independence**:
+- Observations in the dataset are independent of each other.
+4. **Normality**:
+- Assumption is relaxed here.
+5. **Feature Scaling**:
+- Features are on a comparable scale to avoid bias in model performance, done by StandardScaler.

 # Results:
 * XGBoost	achieved ROC AUC :0.859028, Accuracy: 0.923000, Precision:	0.902585 and F1_Score:	0.894066.